 Many screen demos are actually animated versions of real screens but its also possible to use the actual screen recordings as in the below video.

-App Demo Video in filmed live Action
+App Demo Video in Live Action (filmed)

 Here we demo the product using filmed live action footage.

-Live Action – with actor/presenter
+Live Action (filmed) – with actor/presenter

-Live Action – with motion graphics
+Live Action (filmed) – with motion graphics

 We use animated graphics to help the explanation.